About Us

 Gil (Guillermo) Peñalosa started the organization in 2005 because he believed cities should be places where people of all ages and abilities can thrive, not just for those who are “30 and athletic”.
 Back then, and for too long, cities prioritized cars over people.
 This meant children had less freedom, older adults felt more alone, and public spaces felt less welcoming.

-While Gil was travelling and giving talks about the ‘8 80 concept’ and ways to make better cities for everyone, the need to turn these ideas into real change became increasingly clear, both in Canada and around the world.
+While Gil was travelling and giving talks about the ‘8 80 concept’ and strategies to make better cities for everyone, the need to turn these ideas into real change became increasingly clear, both in Canada and internationally.

-Since then, the organization has grown into a multidisciplinary team that continues to advance our mission.
-Our network has also expanded, becoming one of our strongest assets as we leverage the relationships we nurture.
+Since then, 8 80 Cities has evolved into a dynamic, multidisciplinary team dedicated to advancing our mission.
+Our ever-growing network has also expanded, becoming one of our greatest strengths, amplifying our reach and impact.

 8 80 Yearbooks